AzaniaHH/Credit-Worthiness-Project-4/README.md

 The analysis is organized into the following sections:

 - **Data**
-  - Exploration of the dataset.
+  - Reviewed the dataset.
-  - Data cleaning and preparation processes.
+  - Processed and cleaned data.
-  - Feature engineering to enhance predictive performance.

 - **Machine Learning Model**
   - Regression model used to predict loan defaults.